 Before dealing with any of these firms, check that they are authorised to trade by the Central Bank.
 This authorisation protects you from unscrupulous traders.
 To check whether the company you are dealing with is authorised, contact the Registers Department of the Central Bank (see 'Where to apply' below).

 There are a number of compensation schemes.

-More detailed information on the Deposit Protection Scheme, as well as relevant schemes from other EU countries, is available on the National Consumer Agency's (NCA) website.
+More detailed information on the Deposit Guarantee Scheme is available from the Central Bank of Ireland.
+Information on relevant schemes from other EU countries is available on the Competition and Consumer Protection Commission's (CCPC) website.

 On 30 September 2008 the Government introduced an unlimited Government guarantee for all deposits exceeding €100,000, among other things, in certain Irish banks.
 The scheme known as the Credit Institutions Financial Support Scheme (CIFS) expired on 29 September 2010.